-Data Management Central: Is your CRM system an integrated part of your team?4 May 2021
+Data Management Central: Is your CRM system an integrated part of your team?11 Sep 2023

-And just like any other member of your team, there’s going to be the interview process, a period of onboarding, and regular personal and skills development.
+Just like any other member of your team, there’s going to be a period of onboarding, and regular personal and skills development.

 Onboarding?
 Skills development?
-It’s a computer program, not a person!
+It’s a piece of software, not a person!

-I know it sounds a bit strange, but trust me on this.
+I know it sounds a bit strange, but read on and I’ll explain.

-I’ll start with the onboarding process, i.e. when you bring a new person into your team.
+I’ll start with the onboarding process, Often people will think of onboarding in relation to customers, but it is also a process you need to apply to your staff – your CRM users.
 They need to quickly learn anything and everything about how your business operates.
 That’s everything from the words you use to the products you sell and the processes you follow.

-This implementation phase is vital to get right or otherwise your CRM won’t fit in with the rest of your business.
-And then no one will use it.
+This implementation phase is vital to get right!
+If you don’t, your CRM won’t fit in with the rest of your business.
+You need to demonstrate CRM offers benefits to your business and team.

 What about the personal and skills development?
 Well, your business will change and grow over time.
-Your CRM system will need to evolve and adapt to fit in with these changes.
-The same way your employees do.
+As the business develops, so do your employees’ roles.
+It stands to reason that your CRM system must also evolve and adapt to fit in with these changes.

 For example, if you decide to branch out into a new area of your industry, your sales team will need to learn the new terminology and how to sell these products.
-And your engineers will need to learn how to install them.
+Your engineers will need to learn how to install them and your support staff will need to understand how it all works.

 Don't just take our word for it